Generic Name: duvelisib (DOO ve LIS ib)

 What is Copiktra?

-Copiktra is a prescription medicine used to treat adults with:
+Copiktra is also used to treat follicular lymphoma.

 It is not known if Copiktra is safe and effective in children less than 18 years of age.

 Call your doctor right away if you have symptoms such as: